Sparsity-Aware Distributed Learning for Gaussian Processes with Linear Multiple Kernel: Preliminaries

 \subsection{Grid Spectral Mixture Kernel}

-Grid spectral mixture (GSM) kernel was originally proposed in \cite{yinLinearMultipleLowRank2020} to address the model training issues in the spectral mixture (SM) kernel.
-The basic idea behind the GSM kernel is to undertake an approximation of the underlying stationary kernel using the fact that any stationary kernel and its spectral density are Fourier duals, according to the following corollary of Bochner's theorem \cite{rasmussenGaussianProcessesMachine2006},
+Selecting an appropriate kernel is crucial for ensuring good performance of GP models.
+However, this process is often challenging and traditionally relies on subjective expert knowledge.
+Grid spectral mixture (GSM) kernel is a universal kernel that eliminates the need for manual kernel design and was originally proposed in \cite{yinLinearMultipleLowRank2020} to address the model training issues in the spectral mixture (SM) kernel \cite{wilsonGaussianProcessKernels2013}.
+Both the SM and GSM kernels leverage the fact that any stationary kernel and its spectral density are Fourier duals \cite{rasmussenGaussianProcessesMachine2006}.
+Specifically, the GSM kernel is designed by approximating the spectral density of the underlying kernel function in the frequency domain with a Gaussian mixture, $S({\omega})$, i.e.,